 Another health problem.
 A Wilms tumor sometimes appears in children who have other rare conditions:

 What Are the Symptoms?

-- Pain, swelling, or growth in their belly.
-Many Wilms tumors get very big before they’re noticed.
+- Pain, swelling, or growth im their belly.
+Many Wilms tumors get very big before they’re noticed, and this is sometimes the only sign of the disease.
 The average size is 1 pound.

 - Fever, nausea, or no interest in eating